swissup/swissup.github.io/m2/extensions/pdf-invoices/index.md

 Admin can download created PDF documents from **Invoice**, **Order**, **Shipment** and **Credit Memo** grids and forms.
 Customers can print PDF from their account order view page.
 Guests can print PDF from *Orders and Returns* page.
-Also you can add *Download PDF* link to the sales emails.
+Also you can add *Download PDF* link to the sales emails or send PDF as email attachment.

 {% include gallery.html images=site.data.gallery.m2.pdf-invoices.index class="phone-up-2 tablet-up-3 photoswipe scroll" %}